cmgsalazar/sea-petchem/README.md

 ## Working file

 Datasets downloaded from LSEG Refinitiv were *manually* sanitized and merged with previous datasets.
-This allows for the verification of data points and line items.
+This allows more control over the verification and deduplication of data points and line items.

 `wf_data.xlsx` is the main working file and contains the clean data.
 It contains the following sheets: